SushantsWebsite/SushantsWebsite.github.io/README.md

 # Welcome to My Homepage

-This is the homepage of Sushant Gandhi Here, you can find information about me and my projects.
+This is the homepage of Sushant Gandhi.
+Here, you can find information about me and my projects.

 ## About Me